 Bowel cancer stages

 Knowing if and how far the cancer has spread is called ‘staging’ the disease.
 Staging helps your doctor work out the best treatment for you.

 In Australia, the staging system for bowel cancer is the Australian Clinico-Pathological Staging (ACPS) System, being:

 - Stage A – the cancer is confined to the bowel wall.

 - Stage B – the cancer has spread to the outer surface of the bowel wall.

 - Stage C – cancer is found in lymph nodes near the bowel.

-You may also hear about the ‘Dukes’ system, which is very like the ACPS.
-Another staging system being used more often is called the TNM system.
+Another staging system used in Australia is the TNM (tumour nodes-metastasis) system.
 It records how far the tumour (T) has spread through the bowel wall, if lymph nodes (N) are affected by the cancer, and whether the cancer has spread (metastasised) to other parts of the body (M).

 Ask your doctor to explain the stage of your cancer in a way you can understand.
 This will help you to choose the best treatment for your situation.